expo/orbit/README.md

 * List and launch simulators, including running Android emulators without audio.
 * Launch [Snack](https://snack.expo.dev/) projects in your simulators in one click.
 * See pinned projects from your EAS dashboard and quickly launch your latest builds.

+Try out Expo Orbit now, explore its capabilities, and share your feedback.
+Your input will shape the future of this tool and guide us on where to take it next.

 ## 🛠️ Installation